 Cramps associated with these types of conditions are known as secondary dysmenorrhea.

-Menstruation-related breakouts often erupt on the chin and jawline but can appear anywhere on the face, back, or other areas of the body.
-These breakouts occur from the natural hormonal changes associated with the female reproductive cycle.
+These pre-period breakouts often erupt on the chin and jawline, but can appear anywhere on the face, back, or other areas of the body.
+The acne is caused by the natural hormonal changes associated with the female reproductive cycle.

-If no pregnancy takes place when you ovulate, estrogen and progesterone levels decline and androgens, such as testosterone, increase slightly.
-The androgens in your system stimulate production of sebum, an oil produced by the skin’s sebaceous glands.
+If no pregnancy takes place when you ovulate, estrogen and progesterone levels decline while androgens, such as testosterone, increase slightly.
+The androgens in your system stimulate production of sebum, an oil produced by glands within the skin.

-When too much sebum is produced, acne breakouts can result.
+When too much sebum is produced, acne breakouts are a common result.
 Period-related acne often dissipates near the end of menstruation or shortly afterward when estrogen and progesterone levels start to climb.

-Progesterone levels start to rise in the middle of your cycle around ovulation.
+Progesterone levels start to rise in the middle of your cycle, around ovulation.
 This makes the mammary glands in your breasts enlarge and swell.
-These changes cause your breasts to get an achy, swollen feeling right before or during your period.
+These changes cause your breasts to get an achy, swollen feeling right before or during your period, even as progesterone levels lower once again.

 This symptom may be slight for some.
 Others find their breasts become very heavy or lumpy, causing extreme discomfort.

 As your period approaches, your body shifts gears from getting ready to sustain a pregnancy to getting ready to menstruate.
-Hormonal levels plummet, and fatigue is often the result.
-Changes in mood may also make you feel tired.
+Hormone levels plummet, and fatigue is often the result.
+Mood changes may also make you feel tired.

-On top of all that, some women have trouble sleeping during this part of their menstrual cycle.
+Some people who menstruate have trouble sleeping during this part of their cycle due to discomfort from other symptoms.
 Lack of sleep can exacerbate daytime fatigue.

 If your tummy feels heavy or it feels like you can’t get your jeans to zip up a few days before your period, you may have PMS bloating.
 Changes in estrogen and progesterone levels can cause your body to retain more water and salt than usual.
 That results in a bloated feeling.

-The scale may also go up a pound or two, but PMS bloating isn’t actually weight gain.
-Many people get relief from this symptom two to three days after their period starts.
-Often the worst bloating occurs on the first day of their cycle.
+The scale may also go up a pound or two, but PMS bloating isn’t permanent weight gain.
+Many people get relief from this symptom 2 to 3 days after their period starts.
+Often the worst bloating occurs on the day that bleeding begins.

 Since your bowels are sensitive to hormonal changes, you may experience alterations in your typical bathroom habits before and during your period.

-The prostaglandins that cause uterine contractions to occur can also cause contractions to take place in the bowels.
+The prostaglandins that cause uterine contractions to occur can also cause contractions to take place in the bowels, due to the close proximity of the organs.
 You may find you have more frequent bowel movements during menstruation.
 You might also experience:

-Since hormones are responsible for generating the pain response, it’s understandable that fluctuating hormonal levels might cause headaches and migraines to occur.
+Since hormones are responsible for generating the pain response, it’s understandable that fluctuating hormonal levels might cause headaches and migraine to occur.

-Serotonin is a neurotransmitter that often sets off migraines and headaches.
-Estrogen may increase serotonin levels and the number of serotonin receptors in the brain at certain points during the menstrual cycle.
-The interplay between estrogen and serotonin may cause migraines to occur in those who are prone to them.
+Serotonin is a neurotransmitter that often sets off migraine and headaches when its levels fluctuate.
+Estrogen may increase serotonin levels and the number of serotonin receptors in the brain at certain points during the menstrual cycle, setting off migraine attacks in those who are prone to them when the interplay reverses.

-The emotional symptoms of PMS can be more severe than the physical ones for some people.
+The emotional symptoms of PMS can sometimes be more severe than the physical ones.
 You may experience:

 - mood swings